ankur-gupta/rain/README.md

 # Rain

 ## A template for python packaging
 This python package provides a template for other python packages.
+The aim is to serve as a live, working template that can be explored visually by humans to understand and perhaps copy/paste from.
+In other words, this `rain` serves as a living, dynamic alternative to static documentation.
 This template contains:

 * correct way of importing within packages